Well, once again, ladies and gentlemen, those of you in this audience have blown us all away on our annual curathon today.

 They were light blue.

-I wore them a couple I have never everybody that talks about blue jeans loves how comfortable they are.
+I have never, everybody that talks about blue jeans loves how comfortable they are.

-I have never ever found a pair of those things to be comfortable.
+I have never, ever found a pair of those things to be comfortable.

-I could I could buy a pair of blue jeans five sizes too big and they'd be too tight.
+I could buy a pair of blue jeans five sizes too big and they'd be too tight.

-You know, I just I just uh I I just but that that's not my opposition to my opposition to them, and as I I was talking about this story with uh there's a biographer doing a biography on my grandfather.
+My opposition to them, and as I was talking about this story with, there's a biographer doing a biography on my grandfather.

-I said, there was no problem.
+He said, there was no problem.

 I didn't want to be out there protesting it.